AshridgeTechnologies/elemento/design/Cloudflare.md

 - CLI can run standalone as part of a toolchain
 - CLI can run as a local server for the studio
 - CLI runner downloads latest or a specified module
+- Use Vite for HMR
+- Use Wrangler bundling, don't need whole runtime in either server or client

 General client approach - Spike 1
 --------------------------